Bergamasco vs Belgian Tervuren: Complete Comparison (2026)

 Health and Lifespan Comparison

 Bergamasco has a typical lifespan of 13-15 years, while Belgian Tervuren lives approximately 12-14 years.
 Health profiles differ significantly between these dogs.
-Bergamasco is predisposed to Orthopedic Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Belgian Tervuren faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
+Bergamasco is predisposed to orthopedic problems, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Belgian Tervuren faces its own health challenges including hip and joint concerns along with other health conditions common in this breed.
 Bergamasco has 3 documented predispositions compared to 2 for Belgian Tervuren, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health